-This describes an issue where a lock stayed continuously unlocked where an access power controller powered the lock.
+This article covers the issue where a lock stays continuously unlocked where an access power controller powers the lock.
 The power controller's inputs require a normally open connection.
-This same issue could be seen with a power controller whose inputs are normally closed, but in that case the lock would remain continually locked.
+This same issue could be seen with a power controller whose inputs are normally closed, but in that case, the lock would remain continually locked.
 In that instance, you would see the opposite results in the troubleshooting steps.
 The solution is the same in both cases, connecting an isolator relay between the AC41 and the power controller.

-Issue: Lock state does not changing as expected
+Issue: Lock state does not change as expected

 Steps to verify this problem is occurring

-Use a multimeter to test continuity of the AC41’s lock relay (NO/COM, at 0V)
+Use a multimeter to test the continuity of the AC41’s lock relay (NO/COM, at 0V)